zamfofex/dummyette/readme.md

 - The time control is not bullet.
 - If the time control is correspondence (including unlimited), the game isn’t rated.

-As a program, Dummyette is written in JavaScript for [Deno].
+As a program, Dummyette is written in JavaScript for [Deno] with experimental support for [Bun] and [Node].
 It has no external library dependencies!

 As a project, Dummyette is separated into a couple modules, each specialized in a specific kind of functionality that come together to form the bot.